OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/GroupingObjectsUsingListsAndNestedForLoops.rst

-Because ``ArrayList`` implements ``List``, you know it provides all of the methods described in the previous section. ``ArrayList`` is also a generic type, and takes a parameter in angle brackets (<...>) to indicate the type of items go in the list.
+Because ``ArrayList`` implements ``List``, you know it provides all of the methods described in the previous section. ``ArrayList`` is also a generic type, and takes a parameter in angle brackets (<...>) to indicate the type of items that go in the list.

 Take a few minutes to watch the following video: